isdanryan/AbleCase/readme.md

 ### List views
-Each of the pages that utilise displaying a list will all follow the same layout to ease usability.
+Each of the pages that utilize displaying a list will all follow the same layout to ease usability.
 As simple breadcrumb for navigation, the main list for that page (Clients, Cases, Users, etc.)
 And a search and add new function.